Website Cookies

 A scaleable crypto currency that supports recycling, not landfill

 CTO Peter Hedley comment “Our mission is to turn the world’s waste into resource and this is another way to work towards that.
 We chose the Solana blockchain due to its scalability – important because as we put more robots into production, we are sorting more trash and minting new coins.
-The Solana chain, at 400ms block time really offers the ability to scale with the growing amount of recyclable waste we are helping our customers to save from landfill.

 It is also a more environmentally friendly chain – one Solana transaction has less environmental impact than a Google search, which is fully in line with our brand values as a sustainable business”